Escondido, California: Dixon Lake

 Dixon Lake is located in the north of Escondido.
-It is a popular place for picnics, camping, and fishing.
 Dixon Lake has been granted an Aquaculture Permit by the State of California Department of Fish and Wildlife, so that fishing licenses are no longer required.
 However, all anglers eight years and older will need daily lake fishing permits, which are available at the concession stand.
 Throughout the year, the city keeps stocking different types of fish, which include bass, bluegill, carp, catfish, crappie, and trout.
 Each year the Trout Derby event is also hosted at Dixon Lake.